-Seafood stew that is layered with flavor until the broth is rich and robust is the perfect dish to serve on a cold winter day.
-The warm broth will warm your soul.
-The seafood always brings me back to warm sunny days at the beach.
-Who wouldn’t enjoy that memory when everything outside is coated with a blanket of snow?
+Seafood stew that is layered with flavor until the broth is rich and robust is the perfect dish to serve on a chilly day.
+The broth will warm your soul.
+The seafood always brings me back to warm sunny days at the beach, which brings a smile to my face as the weather turns cold.

 Unlike other seafood stews I’ve made, this seafood stew is made with a tomato base.
-I use a fish or seafood stock because it’s closer to a Bouillabaisse than an Italian Cioppino, which usually incorporates far more fish and primarily a tomato base with no fish stock.
-Bouillabaisse, a French seafood stew, usually includes saffron, which I did not use here.
+I use a fish or seafood stock because it’s closer to a Bouillabaisse – a French seafood stew that usually includes saffron, which I did not use here.
 It is traditionally made using a seafood or fish stock.
 Technically, an “authentic” bouillabaisse cannot be made outside of Provence because it must include Provence’s indigenous scorpionfish.
-In the states, a snapper or sea bass is frequently used as a substitute for scorpionfish.
+In the states, a snapper or sea bass is frequently used as a substitute.
 Whatever you want to call it, we love it and I hope you will too.

 Spending most of my life enjoying New England chowders and creamy clam soups, it took me a while to get on board with the idea of a tomato-based seafood stew.

 This soup is crazy delicious.
 It starts with crispy pancetta and layers in onions, fennel and garlic for a sweet, deep flavor.
 The process of adding the tomato paste and cooking it until it is dark adds a richness to the broth cannot be achieved otherwise.
 By steeping the shrimp shells in the seafood stock (or making your own stock if you are so inclined) another layer of flavor is developed.

 When it all comes together, its complex flavor is one you’ll think only a chef could prepare.
 Not true, it’s much easier than you might think.